HollrayChan/My_Python_tools/README.md

 Small tool

-Uniform file name for training data according to suffix.
+rename.py--Uniform file name for training data according to suffix. rename2.py--Separate files by odd and even numbers and rename.